Radiation Exposure – How much is too much?

 How Much Is “Too Much”

 Alex Stadtner, president of Healthy Building Science, wrote a blog in April 2012 entitled “Radioactive Granite and Quartzite – Risks from Radon” about discovering high levels of radiation in Quartzite and Granite used in residential building for items such as countertops, flooring, and bath and shower enclosures.
-While that blog explained very well the risks of radiation in some common natural stone, I wanted to go into more detail about measuring radiation, and what the numbers mean.
+While that blog explained very well the risks of radiation in some common natural stone, I wanted to go into more detail about measuring radiation exposure, and what the numbers mean.

 Radiation is ubiquitous.
 The earth is constantly being bombarded with cosmic rays as well as other radiation (x-rays, gamma, alpha, and beta radiation).
 The earth’s magnetic field does an admirable job of blocking a majority of this radiation from reaching the earth’s surface, but a small percentage makes it and sometimes we are exposed to it.
 Flying at 30,000 feet in an airplane or living at high altitude can increase exposure.